device42/sudoers_discovery/README.md

 1. Defining command aliases for various commands that need sudo

-2. Adding permissions for the comamnd aliases.
+2. Adding permissions for the command aliases.

 Not all the defined command aliases have been added to the 2nd part.
 For example, DEVICE42_CONTAINERS is not added.
 If you need to run containers discovery, you need to add that alias to the permissions list as well.